evykassirer/notes/cs240/class_notes.md

 - Search for h(k) to find the proper block B for insertion
 - If the B has space, then put (k,v) there
 - ElseIf the block is full and kB < d, perform a block split:
-􏰀 - Split B into two blocks B0 and B1.
+􏰀 - Split B into two blocks B0 and B1
-􏰀 - Separate items according to the (kB + 1)-th bit. 􏰀
+􏰀 - Separate items according to the (kB + 1)-th bit􏰀
  - Set local depth in B0 and B1 to kB + 1
 􏰀 - Update references in the directory
 - ElseIf the block is full and kB = d, perform a directory grow: